Online Therapist in Illinois for Anxiety, Trauma & Life Transitions

 Holding cultural or family expectations that feel like they’re at odds with your own well-being.

-Therapy with me is a warm, grounded space where you don’t have to carry the "strong" persona anymore.
+Therapy with me is a warm, grounded space where you don’t have to carry it all alone anymore.
 Nothing you bring is “too much.”

 Meet Samreen

-I may be a good fit for you if…
+I may be a great fit for you if…

-You’re healing from trauma or past experiences that still feel "loud" in your body.
+You’re healing from trauma or past experiences that still feel "loud" in your body (tension, fatigue, or hyper-vigilance).

-You’re a first-generation adult or part of a BIPOC community balancing family loyalty with your own needs.
+You’re a first-generation adult or part of a BIPOC community balancing family loyalty and cultural expectations with your own needs.

-You want therapy that understands the intersection of culture, faith, and identity without you having to explain it.
+As an Indian Muslim woman, I provide therapy that understands the intersection of culture, faith, and identity without you having to "translate" your life.

-You’re navigating a "big" life change—like a new career, identity shifts, or loss—and feel lost in the middle.
+You’re navigating a "big" life change, like a new career, identity shifts, or loss, and feel lost in the middle of the mess.

 You want a therapist who is trauma-informed and body-focused, not clinical or rigid.